jedwards222/vpn/README.md

 The code is split into 4 main files:

-* `vpnserv.py` starts up the VPN server on `flume.cs.dartmouth.edu` port 8080.
+* `vpnserv.py` starts up the VPN server on `wolfe.cloudapp.net` port 5000.
 It will then accept connections and forward packets from clients using the given VPN client code.

 * `vpncli.py` starts up the VPN client on the user's host machine.
 See instructions below for ensuring the host machine is properly configured.